michaelfranzl/webAGC/demo/README.md

 npm run build # Builds everything into the `build` directory.
 ```

-Then serve the build files using `light-server`:
+Then serve the built files using `light-server`:

 ```sh
 npm run serve-build